dev-xo/remix-auth-totp/docs/customization.md

 ### TOTP Generation

-The TOTP generation can customized by passing an object called `codeGeneration` to the TOTPStrategy Instance.
+The TOTP generation can customized by passing an object called `totpGeneration` to the TOTPStrategy Instance.

 ```ts
 export interface TOTPGenerationOptions {